georgefox6/FootballLeague/src/main/java/FootballLeague/LogHandler/LogHandler.md

 ### How to set up LogHandler

-Given a class `Package.SubPackage.Class` include Log Handler like so
+LogHandler is imported like so

 ```java
 import FootballLeague.FootballLeagueBackend.LogHandler;
 ```

-To initialize a LogHandler instance we use the following
+Given a class `Package.SubPackage.Class` LogHandler is initialized using

 ```java
 public static LogHandler log = new LogHandler("Package.SubPackage.Class");
 ```

-including the full class name (`Package.SubPackage.Class`) ensures the class' unique log is located at `logs/Package/SubPackage/Class.log`.
+where including the full class name (`Package.SubPackage.Class`) ensures the class' unique log is located at `logs/Package/SubPackage/Class.log`.

 ### How to log an event with LogHandler